ray-project/ray/doc/source/ray-core/tasks/scheduling.rst

 Scheduling Strategy
 -------------------
-Tasks support ``scheduling_strategy`` option to specify the strategy used to decide the best node among available nodes.
+Tasks support a ``scheduling_strategy`` option to specify the strategy used to decide the best node among available nodes.
-Currently the supported strategies are ``"DEFAULT"``, ``"SPREAD"`` and ``ray.util.scheduling_strategies.NodeSchedulingStrategy(node_id, soft)``.
+Currently the supported strategies are ``"DEFAULT"``, ``"SPREAD"`` and ``ray.util.scheduling_strategies.NodeSchedulingStrategy(node_id, soft: bool)``.

 "DEFAULT" is the default strategy used by Ray.
 With the current implementation, Ray will try to pack tasks on nodes until the resource utilization is beyond a certain threshold and spread tasks afterwards.

 "SPREAD" strategy will try to spread the tasks among available nodes.

-NodeSchedulingStrategy is the low level strategy that allows a task to be scheduled onto a particular node specified by the hex node id.
+NodeSchedulingStrategy is a low-level strategy that allows a task to be scheduled onto a particular node specified by its hexadecimal node id.
-The ``soft`` flag specifies whether the task is allowed to run somewhere else if the specified node doesn't exist (e.g. the node dies) or is infeasible for the required resources.
-If it is True, the task will be scheduled onto other feasible nodes under such case.
+The ``soft`` flag specifies whether the task is allowed to run somewhere else if the specified node doesn't exist (e.g. if the node dies) or is infeasible because it does not have the resources required to run the task.
+In these cases, if ``soft`` is True, the task will be scheduled onto a different feasible node.
-If it's False, the task will fail with ``TaskUnschedulableError``.
+Otherwise, the task will fail with ``TaskUnschedulableError``.
 As long as the specified node is alive and feasible, the task will only run there regardless of the ``soft`` flag.
 This means if the node currently has no available resources, the task will wait until resources become available.
-This strategy should ONLY be used if other high level scheduling strategies (e.g. placement group) cannot give the desired task placements.
+This strategy should *only* be used if other high level scheduling strategies (e.g. :ref:`placement group <ray-placement-group-doc-ref>`) cannot give the desired task placements.
 It has the following known limitations:
-1. It's a low level strategy which prevents optimizations by a smart scheduler.
+1. It's a low-level strategy which prevents optimizations by a smart scheduler.
 2. It cannot fully utilize an autoscaling cluster since node ids must be known when the tasks are created.
-3. Users normally don't have enough information to make the best static task placement decision especially in a multi-tenant cluster: for example, they don't know what else are being scheduled onto those nodes as well.
+3. It can be difficult to make the best static task placement decision especially in a multi-tenant cluster: for example, an application won't know what else is being scheduled onto the same nodes.

 .. tabbed:: Python